hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan08.md

 I founded the GitHub organization webmcu-ai, a framework for fully on-device machine learning training.
 I help co-chair the AiEng4D Show and Tell, where Global South university students present their TinyML and Edge AI projects online.

-Today I am presenting a pilot project to bring my student-led robotics course to the Global South, and I am asking the student leaders in this room to make it happen.
+Today I am presenting a pilot project to bring my student-led robotics course to the Global South, and I am asking the student leaders in this room to help make it happen.

 ---